Errors and Omissions Insurance

 The first thing that you need to do is reach out to your insurance agent.
 You will need to provide the necessary details, such as your name, where you work, and the policy number.
 Then, your agent will guide you through the required processes step-by-step.

 Is a surety bond the same as errors and omissions insurance?

-As we’ve discussed, an E&O insurance protects the insureds from professional errors or mistakes.
-On the other hand, a surety bond is a contract signed between three or more parties.
+E&O insurance protects the insureds from professional errors or mistakes.
+On the other hand, a surety bond is a contract signed among three or more parties.
 Its purpose is to make sure that the principle who purchased the bond will fulfill its obligations to the third party.

 Not sure where to start?
 Why not get a quote!

 All You Need to Know

 A Leader’s Armor For You